changliao1025/pyflowline/docs/source/algorithm/algorithm.rst

 ------------------

-1. Coordinates of 4 vertices are calculated, and the coordinates are re-projected to GCS.
-Then a cell is defined.
+1. Coordinates of 4 vertices are calculated and re-projected to GCS, then a cell is defined.
 2. Repeat until all cells are generated

 ------------------